 Students must apply for and use, if eligible, all federal financial aid sources before this grant will be applied.
 If financial aid covers all tuition costs, the Gateway Grant will be not awarded.

 Students receiving the Gateway Grant are subject to the same Standards of Academic Progress (SAP) as financial aid recipients.
-Refer to Standards of Academic Progress (SAP) in the financial aid section of the catalog.
+Refer to SAP in the financial aid section of the catalog.
 Once a student has the Gateway Grant suspended, it cannot be appealed.